DVFon14/MERNapp/README.md

 4. In the "states" page, the user is supposed to create only one card per state.
 However, there is nothing currently forcing that.
 For example, the user is supposed to have only one Colorado card and can have many "adventures" cards corresponding to it, but they can currently create multiple Colorado cards.

-5. User can navigate into to the "login" page even after they are in the program.
-I would like to disable this.

-6. The banner in the "states" page container is not set properly.
+5. The banner in the "states" page container is not set properly.
+It does not show as I'd like on the browser nor on mobile.

 **Future Enhancements:**